 PE-22-28, P21, and FGL: Research-Stage Compounds

-Cognitive Peptide Comparison: Choosing by Goal
+Choosing the Right Cognitive Peptide by Goal

-| Cognitive Goal | Best Peptide | Alternative | Mechanism | Evidence Level |
+| Your Problem | Best Peptide | Alternative | Why It Works | Evidence Level |

 |---|---|---|---|---|

-| Sharper focus | Semax | Noopept | BDNF + dopamine | Strong |
+| Poor focus, slow recall | Semax | Noopept | BDNF upregulation + dopamine modulation | Strong |

-| Better memory | Semax | Cerebrolysin | BDNF + synaptogenesis | Strong |
+| Weak memory formation | Semax | Cerebrolysin | BDNF + synaptogenesis | Strong |

-| Brain fog from anxiety | Selank | Semax + Selank stack | GABA + enkephalin | Strong |
+| Brain fog from anxiety | Selank | Semax + Selank stack | GABA + enkephalin modulation | Strong |

-| Brain fog from poor sleep | DSIP | Epitalon | Delta wave promotion | Moderate |
+| Brain fog from poor sleep | DSIP | Epitalon | Delta wave sleep promotion | Moderate |

-| Post-concussion recovery | BPC-157 | Cerebrolysin | Neuroprotection | Moderate |
+| Post-concussion recovery | BPC-157 | Cerebrolysin | Neuroprotection + neurotransmitter repair | Moderate |

-| Age-related cognitive decline | Cerebrolysin | Semax | Neurotrophic factors | Strong |
+| Age-related cognitive decline | Cerebrolysin | Semax | Multi-neurotrophic factor cocktail | Strong |

-| Neurotransmitter repair | BPC-157 | Selank | DA/5-HT system repair | Moderate |
+| Neurotransmitter damage | BPC-157 | Selank | Dopamine/serotonin system repair | Moderate |

-| Learning speed | Noopept | Semax | LTP enhancement | Moderate |
+| Learning speed | Noopept | Semax | LTP enhancement at glutamate synapses | Moderate |

-Common stacking protocols: - Morning: Semax 200-400 mcg intranasal + Selank 250-500 mcg intranasal - Afternoon: Semax 200 mcg intranasal (optional, if extended focus needed) - Duration: 10-14 day cycles with equal time off
+Standard stacking protocol: - Morning: Semax 200-400 mcg intranasal + Selank 250-500 mcg intranasal - Afternoon: Semax 200 mcg intranasal (optional, for extended focus) - Duration: 10-14 day cycles, equal time off

 Dosage Quick Reference